3 Days in Provence & Soak up the Rich Artistic Past

-The unusual and beautiful setting of the Carrieres de Lumieres is a huge limestone quarry carved inside a mountain.
-The sound and light show is exhibited over large limestone rock walls, ceilings and floors.
-This show is a magnificent multi-sensory experience.
-It immerses the viewer into the world of art.
+The unusual and beautiful setting is a huge limestone quarry carved inside a mountain.
+The sound and light show exhibits famous artworks on the large limestone rock walls, ceilings and floors, providing you with a magnificent multi-sensory experience.
+Carrieres de Lumieres immerses you into the world of art.

 ‘As for me, my health is good, and as for the head it will, let’s hope, be a matter of time and patience.’
 Vincent writes in a letter to his brother Theo from Saint-Rémy

-Along the way, are plaques with reproductions of Van Gogh’s artworks, including quotes by the artist or a blurb about him during his time in Saint-Remy.
-The trail ends at the Psychiatric Hosptial where Van Gogh spent time… incredible!
+Along the way, are plaques with reproductions of Van Gogh’s artworks, including quotes by the artist and/or a blurb about him during his time in Saint-Remy.
+The trail ends at the Saint-Paul de Mausole, the psychiatric hospital where Van Gogh spent time… incredible!

 My tip: To enhance your experience on this walking trail, pay for an audio guide for 3 Euros at the Saint Remy tourist information.